Upgrading from earlier versions¶

 - the MethodException event handler now receives an additional argument providing template name and location infos.

-- all occurences of the class org.apache.commons.collections.ExtendedProperties in the initialization API have been replaced by org.apache.velocity.util.ExtProperties.
+setProperties(Properties)methods are still here).
+All occurences of the org.apache.commons.collections.ExtendedProperties class in the runtime internal initialization API have been replaced by org.apache.velocity.util.ExtProperties.

 - the hypen (